englercj/node-esl/README.md

 var conn = new esl.Connection(socket[, readyCallback]);
 ```

-The readyCallback is called once the connection is stored, and a `CHANNEL_DATA` event is received.
+The readyCallback is called once the connection is stored, the `connect` command is issued, and a `CHANNEL_DATA` event is received.

 #### `esl.Connection::sendRecv(command[, args][, body][, callback]);`